Fuerteventura is miles of beaches and volcanic rock.

 Seasons: High = May - July; Low = November - March

 Departing from Birmingham Airport

 With a fantastic selection of shops, restaurants and places to rest, as well as a fantastic service, Birmingham Airport is a great place to fly to Fuerteventura from.

 With great transport links, it’s very easily accessible from wherever you are in the UK.
 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space in advance online and save up to 70%.

 If you usually enjoy having a look round the shops before you board your flight, you will find a great selection in the departure lounge.
-From health and beauty essentials from Boots to electrical goods from Dixons Travel and liquor at World Duty Free, we’ve got you covered.
-You can even get your nails done whilst you wait to board – Aerospa offers a range of beauty treatments in under 15 minutes.
+From health and beauty essentials at Boots, to electrical goods from InMotion and liquor and perfume at World Duty Free, we’ve got you covered.

 If you’d prefer to spend your time getting something to eat before you fly, we’ve got a selection of great cafés, bars and restaurants for you to relax and enjoy a tasty meal.
-Head to All Bar One or Factory Bar & Kitchen for a sit-down meal.
-Celebrate you holiday with a pint at Wetherspoon or grab something for the flight from M&S Food to Go or Pret a Manger.
+Head to Giraffe, Factory Bar and Kitchen or Wetherspoon for a sit-down meal.

 Arriving at Fuerteventura Airport

 Fuerteventura Airport is situated in El Matorral, 5km south of the capital city Puerto del Rosario.
 It is easy to travel from the airport to the capital city centre.

 Bus routes 3, 10 and 16 run between the airport and the capital of the island and you will find the bus stop outside the terminal.
 The journey takes around 15 minutes and you can buy tickets onboard.